 Content should rank well on the search engines, and you will be able to provide solutions and hopefully earn some money from those solutions to your reader’s problems.
 It’s about the relationships you form with your readers through your content.
 They must trust you before they make any purchases from you.

-9. What do you do to keep yourself updated with the latest marketing trends?
+9. How do you keep yourself updated with the latest marketing trends?

 Read a lot!
 I read a lot of other blogs like Moss Media Biz, Erik Emanuelli’s Biz Sugar Blog and Mastermind, Small Biz Trends, Tricky Enough, and Search Engine Journal (to name a few),